The only true superhero: Jesus Christ!

 |Corvus, the raven||the birds of prey devouring the enemy||“Who ever’s name was not found written in the book of life was cast into the lake of fire,” Revelation 20:15|

 In considering the above list it quickly becomes clear that Satan had to corrupt the Zodiac, because it was such a powerful witness to the coming Messiah, who would ultimately defeat and crush him.
-This corruption was accomplished during the first world civilization in the days of Nimrod, the initial conqueror of Babylon, who reinterpreted the star gospel and began the practice of using astrology as a means of divination and sorcery.
+This corruption was accomplished during the first world civilization in Sumer, Akkad, or Babylon, where the star gospel was replaced by astrology as a means of divination and sorcery.
 The trashing of the Star Gospel was perhaps Satan’s first and greatest triumph over God’s use of nature to show us His glory and His plan for the future.
 As astronomy was corrupted into astrology, the stars were tinged with evil and therefore could no longer serve as a reliable spiritual witness.
 People today still use the stars as a means of divination and foretelling the future, but the Bible warns us from attempting to use the stars in that manner:

 There shall not be found among you anyone who makes his son or his daughter pass through the fire, one who uses divination, one who practices witchcraft, or one who interprets omens, or a sorcerer.